Asante Samuel: 2011

 On November 20, 2011, Samuel made four combined tackles (three solo), two pass deflections, and had a pick-six after intercepting a pass attempt by John Skelton to wide receiver Larry Fitzgerald and returning it for a 20–yard touchdown as the Eagles lost 17–21 against the Arizona Cardinals.
 In Week 15, he made two combined tackles (one solo), one pass deflection, and had his last interception as a member of the Eagles on a pass by Mark Sanchez to wide receiver Santonio Holmes as the Eagles defeated the New York Jets 45–19.
 Due to a hamstring injury, Samuel was inactive for the last two games of the season (Weeks 16–17).
-He finished the his last season with the Philadelphia Eagles with a total of 34 combined tackles (30 solo), 10 pass deflections, three interceptions, one touchdown, a forced fumble, and one fumble recovery in 14 games and 14 starts.
+He finished his last season with the Philadelphia Eagles with a total of 34 combined tackles (30 solo), 10 pass deflections, three interceptions, one touchdown, a forced fumble, and one fumble recovery in 14 games and 14 starts.